zhutao100/qwen-code/docs/users/common-workflow.md

 > [!tip] Tips:
 >
 > - Each worktree has its own independent file state, making it perfect for parallel Qwen Code sessions
-> - Changes made in one worktree won't affect others, preventing Claude instances from interfering with each other
+> - Changes made in one worktree won't affect others, preventing Qwen Code instances from interfering with each other
 > - All worktrees share the same Git history and remote connections
 > - For long-running tasks, you can have Qwen Code working in one worktree while you continue development in another
 > - Use descriptive directory names to easily identify which task each worktree is for